 The most at-risk places for contracting COVID-19

 Unless a member of your household or workforce is already exhibiting symptoms, the most likely place for transmission is out in public.
 Human-to-human transmission remains the most common way people are becoming infected, so try to avoid any areas where you’ll be in close proximity to lots of other people.
 Public transport systems such as subways are an obvious location where your proximity to a lot of strangers is high.
-However, that doesn’t mean we all need to start telecommuting or walking to the office.

 Most infections occur between people less than six feet apart, so simply by maintaining distance from others, you’re protecting yourself from contracting COVID-19.
 It’s also a good idea to steer clear of anyone who is coughing or sneezing because the virus is transmitted most commonly through respiratory droplets.